 Three or six months in work Providers are paid when an individual reaches six months in work, or three months for those expected to require more assistance.
 DWP have minimum expected levels.

-Levels for those at the 12 month point are now above the minimum expected percentage of each monthly intake with at least three/six months in work after a year
+Levels for those at the 12 month point are now above the minimum expected Percentage of each monthly intake with at least three/six months in work after a year

-Results vary by group with JSA doing better than ESA 10 - 7.1 Jun-11 percentage of each intake with at least 3 (ESA groups) or 6 (most JSA groups) months in work after a year
+Results vary by group with JSA doing better than ESA Percentage of each intake with at least 3 (ESA groups) or 6 (most JSA groups) months in work after a year

-Each dashed line indicates the minimum expected level This is based on the group makeup of a particular intake.
-Where we have summarised the groups the expected levels are worked out on the proportion of each type of claimant that joined the scheme that month.
-Main findings The proportion of the most recent participants to complete a year on the scheme with at least six months in work (or three if they are expected to need more help) are above minimum expected levels.
-They are also over one and a half times the levels of the earliest intakes.
-In general all groups of claimants have seen an increase to above minimum expected levels since the start of the scheme with the exception of the Other ESA/IB group.
+This is based on the group makeup of a particular intake.
+Where we have summarised the groups e.g. the JSA and ESA other, the expected levels are worked out on the proportion of each type of claimant that joined the scheme that month.
+Main findings The proportion of the most recent participants to complete a year on the scheme with at least six months in work (or three if they are expected to need more help) are well above minimum expected levels.
+They are also over twice the levels of the earliest intakes.
+All groups of claimants have seen an increase to above minimum expected levels since the start of the scheme with the exception of the Other ESA/IB group.
 The initial higher level of performance for the Other ESA/IB group is likely a result of the comparatively smaller early intake.
-The size of this group has increased considerably since the start of the scheme, coinciding with the changes in access to the Programme with more harder to help claimants joining; as a result of this, the minimum expected performance level has reduced.
+The size of this group has increased considerably since the start of the scheme, coinciding with the changes in access to the Programme with a greater number of harder to help claimants joining; as a result of this, the minimum expected performance level has reduced.
 Volumes being supported on the scheme increased until late May 2013 when the first intake began to complete.
 Each intake leading up to the December 2012 has at least six months on the scheme with these increasing volumes.
 This coincides with a decline in the proportion of those with at least three/six months in work after a year.
 The April 2012 intake was the first to complete before the peak volumes.
 See Table 1.3 for full data.

-In total 401 thousand individuals have found sustained employment of at least 3 or 6 months whilst on the scheme.
-This represents 25% of all claimants who have had enough time to achieve it regardless of if they have spent a year on the scheme or if the time in work was completed after the first year.
+In total 482 thousand individuals have found sustained employment of at least 3 or 6 months whilst on the scheme.
+This represents 28% of all claimants who have had enough time to achieve it regardless of if they have spent a year on the scheme or if the time in work was completed after the first year.
 See Table 1.4 for full data.

 Staying in work longer than three/six months

 Providers are paid more for further employment, usually up to a maximum of an additional one year or a little over a year and a half for the harder to help groups.
 If individuals remain in work, providers can receive payments after the two year completion point.
+Payments end following a break in employment after the two year point.

+55

-Payments end following a break in employment after the two year point Those with three/six months in work after a year have on average a further eleven months in work after two years average further weeks in work at the two year point, by intake
+Jun-13 Those with three/six months in work after a year have on average a further eleven months in work after two years Average further weeks in work at the two year point, by intake